docsapi

 400 Bad Request— invalid cluster name (fails the DNS-1123 regex)401 Unauthorized— no session403 Forbidden— session present but not admin tier (admin tier required)

 The token is stored in process memory on the server.
-Single-replica deployments are supported in v1.x.0; multi-replica with shared persistence lands in v1.x.+.
+Single-replica deployments are supported in v1.0; multi-replica with shared persistence is a post-1.0 follow-up.

 POST /api/agents/register

 Agent-side endpoint.
 Validates the bootstrap token, signs the agent's CSR, returns the cert + the server's CA bundle.
 Not authenticated — the bootstrap token IS the proof of authorization.
-Mounted unauthenticated specifically because the agent does not yet have a long-lived identity at this point in the flow.
+Mounted unauthenticated specifically because the agent has not yet obtained its long-lived mTLS identity at this point in the bootstrap flow — the redeemed token is the only proof of authorization it can present until the CSR is signed.

 POST /api/agents/register